How to Become a Fishing Guide?

 As you might imagine, showing customers where “the big one lives” may not be the ideal job for the security-minded person looking for a strong 401K plan.
 Consequently, it may not be the reason you went to college and I am sure your degree wasn’t fishing related.
 This is why a lot of fishing guides are involved in a business outside of the fishing guide industry for additional income and security.
 Usually in the form of retirement pensions or some kind of off-season employment for security.

 Having a “HOME BUSINESS”, have you ever owned a business?
 The Business of fishing is “Green,” can you afford to operate your business green?
-You can’t afford not to in this industry, making a living in the fishing industry does nothing more than give you greater responsibility for the environment around you.
-If you’re fisheries go away, so does your job!
+You can’t afford not to be in this industry, making a living in the fishing industry does nothing more than give you greater responsibility for the environment around you.
+If your fisheries go away, so does your job!

 The hard reality